-Do you want to be a part of the solution to the world's most complex problems, but you're not sure where you fit?
-Do you wonder how your academic learning is preparing you to create change?
+Do you want to help solve the world’s most complex problems, but you're not sure how?

-DUGC Student Scholars are undergraduate students who want to learn more about the social justice issues that matter to them, how to apply their academic learning to those issues, and concrete skills and tools for making change in partnership with communities.
-They work with faculty and graduate student mentors as well as their peers to create and implement personal social justice action plans and document their journey through a critical reflection ePortfolio.
+DUGC Student Scholars are undergraduate students who want to learn more about the social justice issues that matter to them, how to apply their academic learning to those issues and develop concrete skills and tools for making change in partnership with communities.
+They work with graduate student mentors to create and implement personal social justice action plans.
+They also have access to funds to implement their plan.
+Throughout, they document their journey through a critical reflection ePortfolio.

 Over the course of your time as a DUGC Student Scholar, your mentors will help you integrate your academic experiences, personal interests, and community-engaged work through critical reflection.
 Through this process, you will learn more about yourself, your communities, and how you can work together to make positive social change.